 Before we were even 20% of the way up, I dropped my pole – for the first time in my life – onto a steeply sloped, but accessible section of the mountain.
 When we reached the top, my warm up run was a bit different – I’ve never skied with only one pole before and it felt a little like dancing with a partner but only using only one hand.

-I had a good sense where the pole had fallen, and skied below onto a service road and climbed up the steep slope to rescue the pole.
+I had a good sense where it had fallen, and skied below onto a service road and climbed up the steep slope to rescue the pole.
 I found it pretty quickly, then needed to find a way to get down.
-I quickly realized that wearing slippery ski boots, up was much safer than down.
-Luckily I found an area with good snow cover and a break between the rocks, and slid down the slope on my back.
+I realized immediately that wearing slippery ski boots, going up was much safer than going down.
+Luckily, I found an area with good snow cover and a break between the rocks, and used the ground as a flume, sliding down the slope on my back.

-The very next run I ran over a freshly blown mound of snow and my left ski stuck to the snow, sending me flying down the slope.
-When I finally climbed up and got the ski back on, I found I could not ski because of the ice had hardened on the bottom and I needed to scrape it off with my pole handle.
+The snow makers were running all day.
+The very next run, at high speed, I ran over a freshly blown mound of snow.
+My left ski stuck to the snow, sending me flying head first down the slope.
+Shaken, I managed to climb back up and got the ski back on.
+I found I could not ski because of the freshly blown ice had hardened on the bottom of the ski and I needed to scrape it off with my pole handle.

 The rest of the day was fun and without further incident.
 We covered nearly every open trail, including two I had never been on: Rips Return and Twilight (a new favorite) both on the North side.
 It was exciting to see these runs finally open.